-1. 100% of the equity is held in all cases.
+100% of the ordinary shares are held in all cases.

-All companies are registered in England and Wales with the exception of MSI-Forks Inc. which is registered in USA, MSI-Forks Garfos Industriais Ltda which is registered in Brazil, Global-MSI Sp. z o.o. which is registered in Poland, Petrol Sign bv and Global-MSI bv which are registered in The Netherlands and Petrol Sign GmbH which is registered in Germany.
-All companies operate principally in the United Kingdom except for MSI-Forks Inc., MSI-Forks Garfos Industriais Ltda (which operate principally in the Americas), Global-MSI Sp. z o.o. (which operates in Poland and Eastern Europe) and Petrol Sign by, Global-MSI by and Petrol Sign GmbH (which operate in Western Europe).
+All companies are registered in England and Wales with the exception of MSI-Forks Inc. which is registered in USA, MSI-Forks Garfos Industriais Ltda which is registered in Brazil, Global-MSI Sp. z o.o. which is registered in Poland, Petrol Sign by and Global-MSI by which are registered in The Netherlands and Petrol Sign GmbH which is registered in Germany.
+All companies operate principally in the United Kingdom except for MSI-Forks Inc., MSI-Forks Garfos Industriais Ltda (which operate principally in the Americas), Global-MSI Sp. z o.o. (which operates in Poland and Eastern Europe) and Petrol Sign bv, Global-MSI bv and Petrol Sign GmbH (which operate in Western Europe).